apiaryio/dredd/README.md

 #### Properties

-+ origin: `apiDescriptionParser`, `transactionsCompiler` (enum) - Origin of the annotation.
+- type (enum[string]) - Type of the annotation.
+Assigned according to in which part of compilation the error or warning occurred.
+    - `apiDescriptionParser`
+    - `parametersValidation`
+    - `uriTemplateExpansion`
-+ code (number) - Parser-specific code of the annotation.
+- code (number) - Parser-specific code of the annotation.
-+ message (string) - Textual annotation.
+- message (string) - Textual annotation.
 This is – in most cases – a human-readable message to be displayed to user.
-+ location (array) - Locations of the annotation in the source file.
+- location (array) - Locations of the annotation in the source file.
 A series of character-blocks, which may be non-continuous.
 For further details refer to API Elements' [Source Map](source-map) element.
-    + (array, fixed) - Continuous characters block.
+    - (array, fixed) - Continuous characters block.
 A pair of character index and character count.
-        + (number) - Zero-based index of a character in the source document.
+        - (number) - Zero-based index of a character in the source document.
-        + (number) - Count of characters starting from the character index.
+        - (number) - Count of characters starting from the character index.

+### Deprecated Properties

+- origin (object) - Object of references to nodes of [API Elements][api-elements] derived from the original API description document.
+    - filename: `./blueprint.md` (string)
+    - apiName: `My Api` (string)
+    - resourceGroupName: `Greetings` (string)
+    - resourceName: `Hello, world!` (string)
+    - actionName: `Retrieve Message` (string)
+    - exampleName: `First example` (string)

+> **Note:** These properties are to be superseded by so-called _Transaction Path_.
+Feel free to read and comment the proposal in [apiaryio/dredd#227](https://github.com/apiaryio/dredd/issues/227).

 [dredd]: https://github.com/apiaryio/dredd